Winfried Rief

-Winfried Rief (* 12.
-Mai 1959) is a German psychologist.
+Winfried Rief (born 12 May 1959) is a German psychologist.
 Since 2000 he has been a professor of clinical psychology and psychotherapy at the University of Marburg.
 Rief's research examines the psychological factors involved in the development, maintenance and management of physical complaints, including investigations of somatic symptom disorders and placebo effects.
 Rief is the founding editor of the academic journal Clinical Psychology in Europe.

 Biography

 Rief studied psychology at the University of Trier (1979-1984).
 Then he worked at the research division of the psychiatric hospital Reichenau at the University of Konstanz, where he received his Ph.D. in 1987.
 The title of the thesis was "Visual Information Processing in Schizophrenics".
 He completed his habilitation in 1994 at the University of Salzburg (title: "Somatoform disorders and hypochondria").
 As a clinician, he worked at the Rottweil Psychiatric Hospital (1986-1987) and at the Roseneck Medical-Psychosomatic Hospital (Prien am Chiemsee; affiliated with the L.M.
 University of Munich), where he became a senior psychologist in 1989.
 Rief accepted a professorship in clinical psychology and psychotherapy at the University of Marburg in 2000.
 In the following years, he was a visiting professor at the Harvard Medical School in Boston (2004-2005), the University of California in San Diego (2009/2010), and the University of Auckland in New Zealand (2002).

-Rief is spokesperson of the Commission "Psychology and Psychotherapy Training" of the German Society for Psychology (DGPs) and advocates, among other things, a revision of the Psychotherapists Act, which was finally approved by the German Bundestag in 2019.
+Rief was spokesperson of the Commission "Psychology and Psychotherapy Training" of the German Society for Psychology (DGPs) and advocated, among other things, a revision of the Psychotherapists Act, which was finally approved by the German Bundestag in 2019.
 He was also President of the German Society of Behavioural Medicine for several years (2001-2005).
 He was also nominated as a member of the expert commission of the American Psychiatric Association (APA) and World Health Organization (WHO) "Somatic Presentations of Mental Disorders" for the preparation of DSM-5 (Beijing, 2006).

-In addition, he is spokesperson of the DFG Research Group on Placebo and Nocebo Mechanisms (2010-2019), member of the DFG Review Board (2012-2020), and of the DFG Commission "Clinical Trials".
-He co-chairs the ICD-11 Working Group on "Classification of Chronic Pain" of the WHO (since 2013).
+In addition, he was spokesperson of the DFG Research Group on Placebo and Nocebo Mechanisms (2010-2019), member of the DFG Review Board (2012-2020), and of the DFG Commission "Clinical Trials".
+He co-chairs the ICD-11 Working Group on "Classification of Chronic Pain" which initiated a new classification of chronic pain in WHO´s classification system ICD-11 (since 2013).
+Since 2024, he is also spokesperson of the LOEWE Center DYNAMIC, a publicly funded cooperation between various universities and other research institutions.
 He is editor in chief of the journal Clinical Psychology in Europe.
 Rief is a board member of the European Association of Clinical Psychology and Psychological Treatment EACLIPT.

 Rief was awarded the Distinguished International Affiliate, APA Division Health Psychology in 2014 and received a Distinguished Scientist Award from the International Society of Behavioral Medicine in 2014.
 Rief was awarded the Alison Creed Award by the European Association of Psychosomatic Medicine in 2020.
+He became honorary member of the German Psychology Society DGPs.
+Since 2022, he is distinguished "Frequently cited researcher", selecting the top-1% of scientists of a specific field.